 |by Chris Crain|

-Chris Crain is former editor of the Washington Blade, Southern Voice, and gay publications in three other cities.
+Chris Crain is former editor of the Washington Blade and five other gay publications and now edits GayNewsWatch.com.
 He can be reached via his blog at www.citizencrain.com.

 LETTERS From CAMP Rehoboth, Vol. 18, No. 10 July 25, 2008